-If you can see the cycle time reducing for example, that’s a good indication that leanness is increasing.
-Moreover, the less time your operating capital spends tied up, the greater your business’ profitability.
-Cash to cash cycle time also serves as a guide to how well your supply chain assets are being utilised.
+For example, suppose you can see the cycle time reducing.
+In that case, it’s a good indication that leanness is increasing—moreover, the less time your operating capital spends tied up, the greater your business’ profitability.

-The cash-to-cash cycle time is calculated by adding the number of days that inventory is on hand, to the number of days (on average) that customers take to pay for their orders, and deducting the number of days it normally takes for your organization to pay for its purchases.
+Calculate cash-to-cash cycle time by adding the number of days that inventory is on hand to the number of days (on average) that customers take to pay for their orders and deducting the number of days it typically takes for your organization to pay for its purchases.